htmfilho/htmfilho.github.io/about.md

 healthier and stronger one with 15kg less.
 So, next time you ask me "_How are you doing?_" and I tell you "_Everything is great!_" you will know I'm telling you the truth, no matter the circumstances.

+## My Permanent Goals

+Inspired by the book [Deep Work](/books), here are my permanent goals:

+### Personal Goals

+1. Keep family in harmony by taking actions to improve union, resilience and health.
+2. Educate kids intellectually, physically, economically and with humanitarian values.
+3. Run an organized, simplified, and cost-efficient household.

+### Professional Goals

+1. Craft well-written and organized programs that serves their purpose for a long time.
+2. Make sure the organization has enough information about my work so they don't become too much dependent on me.
+3. Be well informed and educated to make the best technical decisions for every business context.
+4. Be kind, professional and positive with everybody, but also be honest when the situation requires.